ksassnowski/venture-docs/docs/testing/testing-workflow-definitions.md

 ```

 ::: warning Note
-`assertJobExistsWithDependencies` checks for an **exact** match of the job's dependencies so be sure to provide all dependencies the job should have.
+`assertJobExistsWithDependencies` checks for an **exact** match of the job’s dependencies so be sure to provide all dependencies the job should have.
 :::

 ### `assertJobExistsOnConnection` {#assert-job-exists-on-connection}